 Keeping track of how much glucose (sugar) is in your blood is an important part of self-care when you have diabetes.
-This is also called self-monitoring of blood glucose (SMBG).
+This is also called blood glucose monitoring (BGM).
 To make sure your blood sugar and insulin are in balance, check your blood sugar as instructed by your healthcare provider.
-You may need to check your blood sugar at certain times every day or only a few times a week.
-It all depends on the type of diabetes you have, how long you’ve had it, the medications you’re taking, and your doctor’s recommendations.
+Let’s get started!

-Your blood sugar should be in your target range — not too high and not too low.
 A target range is where your blood sugar level is healthiest.
-Staying in this range as much as possible will help lower your risk for health problems (complications).
-Your diabetes team will help you figure out the best target range for you.
-That range depends on many things.
+Staying in this range will help lower your risk for health problems.
+Your care team will help you figure out the best target range for you.
+Your range depends on many things.
 They include your age, other health problems, how well your diabetes is managed, and how long you have had diabetes.
 In general, target ranges are:

 Step 1.
 Get ready

 - Wash your hands with soap and warm (not hot) water.

 - Place a lancet in the lancing device.